-The concepts of disadvantaged, deprivation; Social, physical, cultural and economic consequences of disadvantaged and deprived groups; Educating and motivating the disadvantaged towards development; Relative and prolonged deprivation.
+The concepts of disadvantaged, deprivation social, physical, cultural and economic consequences of disadvantaged and deprived groups.
+Educating and motivating the disadvantaged towards development; Relative and prolonged deprivation.

-9. Psychological problems of social integration:
+9. Psychological problem of social integration :

-The concept of social integration; The problem of caste, class, religion and language conflicts and prejudice; Nature and manifestation of prejudice between the in-group and out-group; Causal factors of social conflicts and prejudices; Psychological strategies for handling the conflicts and prejudices; Measures to achieve social integration.
+The concept of social integration.
+The problem of caste, class, religion and language conflicts and prejudice.
+Nature and manifestation of prejudice between the ingroup and outgroup.
+Casual factors of such conflicts and prejudices.
+Psychological strategies for handling the conflicts and prejudices.
+Measures to achieve social integration.